moleculea/newscapture/README.rst

 newscapture for MediaWiki
 =========================
-Sync news titles from an external news website to a specific template page on your MediaWiki site.
+Sync news titles from an external news website to specific pages on your MediaWiki site.

 Applicability
 _____________
 * MediaWiki site which is routinely maintained with `Pywikipediabot <http://www.mediawiki.org/wiki/Manual:Pywikipediabot>`_
 * External news site which does not provide RSS feed, but has only index pages of news titles and links (URLs are ID-incremented)

-Prerequisite
+Prerequisites
 ____________
 * `Pywikipediabot <http://www.mediawiki.org/wiki/Manual:Pywikipediabot>`_
 * An authorized bot account on your MediaWiki to be associated with Pywikipediabot

 Features
 ________
-* Capture news from the specified site and dump into TXT files (can be imported to MediaWiki site using Pywikipediabot)
+* Capture and dump news from the specified site into TXT files (can be imported to MediaWiki site using Pywikipediabot)
 * Parse news contents and provide internal links of matched existing pages (through API) on your MediaWiki site
 * Provide both unreferenced news and referenced news
+* Set and prioritize multiple index pages of news
-* Configure number of news to capture each time
+* Set arbitrary number of news to capture each time
 * Configure filtering rules, substitute rules and internal links matching rules

 Install
 _______
 1. Download the code and put it wherever you like
-2. Create a directory wherever you like to hold output and input files (FILE_DIR in conf.py)
+2. Create a directory wherever you like to hold output and input files (FILE_DIR in ``conf.py``)

 .. code-block:: bash

-	$ mkdir news_files
+	$ mkdir <FILE_DIR>

 Usage
 _____

-1. Configuration: edit conf.py; see docstring in this file for help info;
+1. Configuration: edit ``conf.py``; see docstring in this file for help info;
-2. Script configuration (optional): edit sample sync.sh or write your own script; if you use the sample script, create an empty file named "flag":
+2. Script configuration (optional): edit sample ``sync.sh`` or write your own script; if you use the sample script, create an empty file named ``flag``:

 .. code-block:: bash

 	$ touch flag

-It indicates whether there is NEW news each time you execute main.py;
+It indicates whether there is NEW news each time you execute ``main.py``;

 3. Test: